KohheePeace/udemy-rails-web-dev-tutorial-en/docs/html-guide/01-html-intro.md

 ![Screenshot](../img/html-guide/first-html-example.png)

 ## Finish!
-We have achieved the definition of HTML.
+Do you notice that we have achieved the definition of HTML?

-=> To ==**Display documents in a web browser**==
+=> ==**Display documents in a web browser**==

-In the next chapter, we will understand the meaning of html code in this chapter!
+In the next chapter, we will be learning the meaning of html code in this chapter!